Module 4 – Advising & Registration

 - Other tips can be found here: Staying on Track.

-As degree students prepare to register for the next term’s courses (fall, spring and summer), they need to follow some specific steps before contacting their academic advisor.
+Degree students can prepare to register for the next term’s courses by contacting their academic advisor.
 Advisors will ensure the selected courses fit into the student’s degree plan and meet university requirements.
-This will keep the student on track to graduate.
 Prior to meeting with their advisor, students should follow this checklist:

 - Review the General Education Requirements and specific degree requirements.

-- Once an advisor grants permission to enroll, students must register at UAOnline.
+- After reviewing the course wish list, advisor’s will grant permission to enroll at UAOnline.
 In some special circumstances, online students can register through UAF eCampus.